Multivariate Bayesian models with flexible shared interactions for analyzing spatio-temporal patterns of rare cancers: Real Data Analyses

-Figure~\ref{fig3.2} shows the temporal trends in incidence and mortality rates for four specific areas in Great Britain, namely Cardiff, Edinburgh, Liverpool, and North East London, for both cancer locations.
+\autoref{fig3.2} shows the temporal trends in incidence and mortality rates for four specific areas in Great Britain, namely Cardiff, Edinburgh, Liverpool, and North East London, for both cancer locations.
 Regarding pancreatic cancer, the incidence and mortality rates exhibit, in general, similar temporal trends for each area.
-Notably, there are discernible variations in the ratio between incidence and mortality rates within specific years (e.g. Cardiff year 2006-2007), as well as distinct trends observed in certain periods.
-For instance, distinct incidence and mortality trends can be observed between the periods 2010-2011 and 2014-2015 in Cardiff, while in Edinburgh, there are variations in trends until the period 2006-2007 or from 2016-2017 onward.
-Therefore, it seems appropriate to explore a shared spatio-temporal interaction.
-However, the level of association between incidence and mortality remains remarkably consistent over time.
+Notably, there are discernible variations in the ratio between incidence and mortality rates within specific years (e.g. Cardiff year 2006-2007), as well as distinct trends observed in certain periods (e.g. Cardiff between the periods 2010-2011 and 2014-2015).
 A distinct pattern emerges when analyzing leukaemia, as we do not observe comparable trends across the selected areas.
 Instead, we notice that changes in trends occur during the same years for each area.
 For instance, in the case of Cardiff, both incidence and mortality exhibit similar trends until 2010-2011, but afterward, divergent trends become noticeable.
-Similarly, in North East London, divergent trends are observed until 2013-2014, after which similar trends are observed.
-This suggest the need for a model that allows for shared spatio-temporal interactions between incidence and mortality, while also considering a time-varying scale parameter.
+We would like to remind that this is an exploratory data analysis; therefore, crude rates may exhibit significant variability, which needs to be smoothed using appropriate modeling techniques.
+In the next section, we model the rates to reach more reliable conclusions.